Full Pistol Squat Progression For Massive Legs

 Lunges

-The lunge is the first exercise that will move more focus on one leg at a time.
-It will work both legs, but differently this time.
+The lunge is the first exercise in the pistol squat progression.
+This exercise moves more tension on one leg at a time.
+It will work both legs, but not evenly as squats.

 Your front leg will work more anterior muscles and your back leg will work more your posterior muscles.

-Your legs will no longer be positioned to your sides, but one in front of the other.
+Your legs will not be positioned to your sides as in regular squats, but one in front of the other.

 Equipment: